 Your Blue Holic Instructor will be very happy to offer advice about everything you’ll need as a dive pro.

 Call us now (323) 641-7416 or stop by the shop to get started!
-Your Divemaster Crew-Pak (worth $350) is included in the price.
+Your Divemaster Crew-Pak (worth $350) is NOT included in the price.
 Your Blue Holic Instructor will meet with you to schedule knowledge review sessions, watch the Divemaster Video along with your Divemaster theory class.
 Your Divemaster Crew-Pak includes other reference materials – like the PADI Instructor Manual and The Encyclopedia of Recreational Diving – that you’ll need during the course.

 If you like people, have a passion for scuba diving and want an extraordinary life – become a PADI Instructor!
 Teaching scuba diving allows you to share your love of the aquatic world with others while doing what you enjoy – being in, around and under water.
 PADI Open Water Scuba Instructors and PADI Assistant Instructors are the most sought-after dive professionals around the world because they’ve completed the program that sets the standard for training dive professionals.
 You earn a PADI Instructor rating through hard work and commitment, but you’re rewarded with a job that lets you share incredible underwater adventures with others – transforming their lives for the better and enriching yours.